ananduee/journal/content/posts/lock-free-linked-list.md

 }
 ```

-Till time this method gets called from one thread everything will work fine.
-Now lets say multiple threads start calling this method increment in parallel.
-Here is java code to do so :-
+Till time we call this method from one thread or one by one everything will be fine.
+Now lets say multiple threads start calling this method parallely.
+Here is java code for the same here we are calling "increment" method 10000 times.
+We are only using 2 threads so roughly each thread will call increment 5000 times.

 ```java
 import java.util.concurrent.CompletableFuture;